-VCE Vocational Major Work Related Skills (WRS) helps students gain experience in workplace environments and the future of work and education as they engage in practical planning and decision-making for a successful transition to their desired pathway.
-Students develop the knowledge, skills and experiences to be active and engaged citizens and future members of the workforce, with the ability to communicate effectively, advocate for themselves and be adaptable to change.
+VCE-VM (Vocational Major) Work Related Skills (WRS) students gain experience in workplace environments and the future of work and education as they engage in practical planning and decision-making for a successful transition to their desired pathway.
+Students develop the knowledge, skills and experiences to be active and engaged citizens and future members of the workforce, with the ability to communicate effectively, advocate for themselves and be adaptable to change; providing young people with the tools they need to succeed in the future.
 The study considers four key areas: the future of work; workplace skills and capabilities; industrial relations and the workplace environment and practice; and the development of a personal portfolio.
 Students will have the opportunity to apply the knowledge and skills gained from this study in the classroom environment and through Structured Workplace Learning (SWL).